BarRaiser

 It is important to remember that each organization’s technology, processes, and circumstances may vary.
 For accurate and specific compliance information, it is recommended to consult legal experts and AI professionals.

-What does the NYC AEDT law states (Summary of the NYC AEDT Law)?
+What does the NYC AEDT law state (Summary of the NYC AEDT Law)?

 • The results of the bias audits, along with other required information, must be made publicly available.

-• Employers and employment agencies must provide notices to candidates and employees, informing them about the use of AEDTs and their rights.
+• Employers and employment agencies must provide notices to candidates and employees, informing them about using AEDTs and their rights.

 • AEDTs must be audited annually, using historical or test data if necessary.